Six Days' Campaign

-The Six Days Campaign was fought from 10 February to 15 February during which time Napoleon inflicted four defeats on Blücher's Army of Silesia in the Battle of Champaubert, the Battle of Montmirail, the Battle of Château-Thierry, and the Battle of Vauchamps.
-Napoleon's 30,000-man army managed to inflict 17,750 casualties on Blücher's force of 50,000–56,000.
+It was fought from 10 February to 15 February during which time Napoleon in the course of his lightning offensive, whilst his opponent did not have time to react, inflicted four defeats on the Army of Silesia by engaging its individual parts sequentially in the Battle of Champaubert, where he routed the entire corps and wedged into the central section of the enemy army, the Battle of Montmirail and the Battle of Château-Thierry, where he defeated the advanced forces and forced them to escape north-east beyond the Marne, and the Battle of Vauchamps, where he decisively pushed back the force under Blücher himself.
+With the exception of Champaubert, these battles took place with Napoleon's tactical inferiority in numbers; moreover, his army consisted largely of inexperienced soldiers.
+These shortcomings forced Napoleon to make extensive use of the Imperial Guard during the Six Days.
+Napoleon's 30,000-man army, having suffered the loss of 3,400 men, managed to inflict 17,750 casualties on Blücher's force of 50,000–56,000.

-The advance of the Army of Bohemia under Prince Schwarzenberg toward Paris compelled Napoleon to abandon his pursuit of Blücher's army, which, though badly beaten, was soon replenished by the arrival of reinforcements.
+The advance of the Army of Bohemia under Prince Schwarzenberg toward Paris compelled Napoleon to abandon his pursuit of Blücher's army, which, though badly beaten and dispersed, was soon replenished by the arrival of reinforcements.
 Five days after the defeat at Vauchamps, the Army of Silesia was back on the offensive.